 Rev. Tracy Rich

 My work and personal life paths have been varied, confusing, productive, and fulfilling and have taught me that our paths often take unexpected – and always useful – turns.
 In April 2018, I was ordained as an interspiritual Minister of Walking Prayer through the Center for Sacred Studies.
-For the past fourteen years, I have had the amazing good fortune to work at the Center for Early Relationship Support, both as a Visiting Mom and now as a supervisor in the Visiting Moms program on the Vulnerable Families Team.
+For the past eighteen years, I have had the amazing good fortune to work at the Center for Early Relationship Support, both as a Visiting Mom and now as the Lauren and Mark Rubin Visiting Moms Program Director.
 I’ve worked as a Russian interpreter, HR/Finance Director, daycare provider, and a post-partum doula.
 I have a BA from Oberlin College, and a certificate as a Chanting and Meditation Leader through ALEPH and Rabbi Shefa Gold .
 I’ve raised two daughters, whom I adopted when they were each babies and are now young adults, and I am in a life partnership.
-At 61, I am so grateful to have reached a point of integration, where all my work is connected through a prism of love and service.
+At 65 I am so grateful to have reached a point of integration, where all my work is connected through a prism of love and service.